nonomino/nonomino/funspace/learning/explore/countries.md

 ### Day 18, 04/09/2022, Saturday: **Commonwealth of Australia** ###

 + From Terra Australis.
-+ Aboriginals: Pama-Nyungan languages, Play the didgeridoo...
++ Aboriginals(one of the oldest): Pama-Nyungan languages, Play the didgeridoo...
++ Tasmania seperated by the Bass strait.

 ### Day 19, 04/10/2022, Sunday: **Niue** ###